SteamFork/.github/profile/README.md

 SteamFork Installation Image: [ [LATEST](https://www.steamfork.org/steamfork-images/steamfork-installer/steamfork-rel-latest-x86_64.iso) ] [ [CHECKSUM](https://www.steamfork.org/steamfork-images/steamfork-installer/steamfork-rel-latest-x86_64.iso.sha256) ]

 ## Licenses
-SteamFork is a Linux distribution that is made up of many open-source components.
-Components are provided under their respective licenses.
-See [LICENSE.md](LICENSE.md) for details about this project's license.
+SteamFork is a Linux distribution that is made up of many open-source components, and each component is provided under their respective licenses.
+Unless otherwise noted, the content of this project itself is made available under the terms of the MIT license.
+See [LICENSE.md](LICENSE.md) for details.

 ## Device Support
 | Manufacturer | Device | CPU / Architecture |